 - Protective Layers: Ensure sweets are adequately protected with food-grade paper or small cups to prevent damage during transit.

-When to Gift an Indian Sweets Gift Box?
+When to Gift an Indian Sweets Box?

 - Festivals: Diwali, Eid, Raksha Bandhan, Holi, and Navratri are prime occasions where gifting mithai is customary.